 Your status on the waiting list for residential and day services is noted on the Signature page of your Individual Plan.

+You have Civil Rights and Human Rights.
 Make sure you know your human and civil rights.
 Do you have anyone you can tell if you have not been treated well?
 Do you have someone you can talk to when you have a problem or complaint?
 Are you interested in participating in a self-advocacy meeting?
 Your case manager can help you get connected to these groups.

-DDS’ ADA grievance procedure is established to meet the requirements of the Americans with Disabilities Act of 1990.
-It may be used by any person who wishes to file a complaint alleging discrimination in the provision of services, activities, programs, or benefits by Connecticut’s DDS on the basis of a person’s disability.
-Grievances may be file with the DDS ADA Coordinator, Edward Mambruno Edward.email@example.com
+DDS Grievance Procedure under the ADA.
+DDS’ ADA complaint process is established to meet the requirements of the Americans with Disabilities Act of 1990.
+It may be used by any individual the department serves or their families who wish to make a complaint alleging discrimination in the provision of services, activities, programs, or benefits by Connecticut’s DDS based on a person’s disability.
+Complaints may be filed with the Independent Ombudsperson, Shannon Jacovino Shannon.Jacovino@ct.gov.

 Regional Advisory and Planning Council.
 Each DDS region has an advisory and planning council composed of individuals we serve, family members, community providers and DDS staff.
 This group consults and advises the regional director on the needs of individuals with intellectual disability in their region, the regional budget, and other matters as deemed appropriate by the council.

 If you have been Involuntarily Placed with DDS by the Probate Court.
 You, and your representative, if you have one, have the right to request a hearing with the Probate court to review your placement status.
 Speak to your case manager if you have any questions about this process.